AI Declaration

 - Inspiration;

-- Generating boilerplate legalese and (sometimes) marketing copy; and
+- Generating boilerplate legalese and some marketing copy; and

 - Challenging my own thinking with questions like, "In what ways could I be wrong about this?"